Timeline in the film...

 In 2023, she graduated with a degree in Cinematography from Escola de Cinema de Barcelona (ECIB).

-This year 2025, she has worked as a 1st AC (focus puller) on both commercial spots —including projects for Fundación Disa— and the second season of the acclaimed Canary Islands television series « Insulae » produced by Las Hormigas Negras and filmed across the Canary Islands.
+This year 2025, she has worked as a 1st AC (focus puller) on both commercial spots —including projects for Fundación Disa— and the second season of the acclaimed Canary Islands television series « INSULAE II » produced by Las Hormigas Negras and Filmed in the islands of Gran Canaria and Tenerife.
+Director of photography Mario Blanco and for the second unit by Arturo Vazquez.

-2023 - 2025, « GÖKOTTA », a short film written and directed by Kay Ocean, begins its festival journey on a high note.
+2023 - 2025, « GÖKOTTA », a short film written and directed by Kay Ocean, cinematographer by Sara Corrales, begins its festival journey on a high note.
 The film is set to premiere on October 12, 2025, as part of the Official Selection Sitges Family at the prestigious Sitges International Fantastic Film Festival of Catalonia.

 A story that starts to travel — reaching new audiences and new festival screens.